nzhao925/nzhao925.github.io/former_students.md

 ## <br/>Undergraduate Advising

 Note 1: I either served as an advisor for their undergraduate dissertation, or else a letter writer for their graduate school applications.<br/>
-Note 2: An asterisk indicates advisor.
+Note 2: An asterisk indicates that I served as a dissertation advisor.

 ### @RIEM, SWUFE